-Com nmand Purpose aaa accou [periodic nur · update [newinfo] Enables AAA accounting update.
+Com nmand Purpose aaa [perio accounting odic number] update [newinfo] Enables AAA accounting update.

 If the newinfo keyword is used, the temporary accounting record will be sent to the accounting server when there is new accounting information to be reported.
 For example, after IPCP negotiates with the IP address of the remote terminal, the temporary accounting record, including the IP address of the remote terminal, will be sent to the accounting server.